qingfengxia/Cfd/Readme.md

 ## Features and limitation

-Currently, only *OpenFOAM* laminar solver are supported, but *Fenincs* solver will be added before 2018.
+Currently, only *OpenFOAM<https://www.openfoam.com/>* laminar and turbulent solver are supported; while *Fenics<https://fenicsproject.org/>* solver will be added before 2018.

 Before the release of FreeCAD 0.18, the author will focus on implementing infrastructure for CFDworkbench (FoamCaseBuilder), commit to FemWorkbench of FreeCAD directly.